Ketel Marte Player Props: Diamondbacks vs. Nationals

-On Tuesday, Ketel Marte (.537 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+On Wednesday, Ketel Marte (coming off going 1-for-6) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
 First pitch is at 7:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Braves.
+In his previous game he had a one-hit showing (1-for-6) against the Nationals.

 Ketel Marte Game Info & Props vs. the Nationals